gagandeepahuja09/go-practice/chat-application/Chapters/chapter4_Command_Lines_Tools_To_Find_Domain_Names.md

 * We have abstracted our thesaurus implementation in a package and now we can use it in our synonyms application.
 * log by default writes to the standard stream. log.fatal = log.print + os.Exit
 * We can use os.GetEnv to use the env variable flag.̃

+Available

+* Available will connect to a WHOIS server to ask for details about the domain passed.
+* Programmatically parsing its response could be an issue.
+* In order to check whether a domain exists or not, we will dial up a tcp connection at the whois server.
+* Once the connection opens, we will simply write the domain followed by carriage return using os.Write(conn + "rn")
+* In order to iterate over the connection lines in the response, we will use bufio.NewScanner as connection is also an io.Reader.
+* We add a time.sleep of 1 second to ensure rate limiting at WHOIS server end.

+One Program to rule them all
+* Everytime we have to run, we have to type long messy lines and pipe them.
+* Here we need to build them.
+Overtime, the commands could change / increase or more steps could get added.
+* We'll use os/exec package to run sub programs and pipe them.
+* We'll keep our project in domainfinder.
+In that there will a lib folder which will keep build of all the subprograms.
+Since we don't want to copy and paste them everytime we make a change, we'll create a bash script.
+* This will contain echo statements + cd commands to move to corresponding subprograms + go build commands.
+* Give the execution rights to the script by running: chmod +x build.sh
+* Then simply run ./build.sh to execute the bash script.
+* We tie the input of first program with os.Stdin and output of last program with os.Stdout.
+* When iterating through the exec.commands we ensure that the input of (i + 1)th is the output of ith command.
+* For running each command, we'll use the cmd.Start method instead of Run.
+As run will block our program until the subprogram exists which will be no good since we'll have to run 5 subprograms at the same time.
+* If the program starts successful, we'll defer a call to kill the process (cmd.Process.Kill)
+* We then iterate over all commands and wait for them to finish.
+This is to ensure that the domainfinder doesn't exit early and kill off all the processes too soon.